cogment/cogment-doc/docs/reference/parameters.md

 ### `grpc` scheme

-The `grpc` scheme is used to access a network resource using one of the Cogment gRPC API.
+The `grpc` scheme is used to access a network resource using one of the Cogment gRPC API directly, without the need of a Directory.
-This is also called a gRPC endpoint.
+An endpoint with this scheme is also called a **grpc endpoint**.
 The rest of the URL is a standard HTTP address (with port) and points to the gRPC server waiting for connection.
 E.g.:

 ```